-All new and re-entry students whose Last Day of Attendance (LDA) falls on or before midnight of the fourteenth (14) consecutive calendar day from the scheduled start date of the first module, not including school scheduled breaks and any school-scheduled holidays published in the academic calendar in the catalog will be assigned the status "Early Withdrawal" (EW).
-The determination date for "EW" will fall on the 14th absent consecutive calendar day from the student's Last Day of Attendance (LDA), not including school-scheduled breaks (winter, spring, and summer breaks only) and any schoolscheduled holidays, when the "EW" status will be automatically assigned by the Electronic Student Database.
+All new students whose Last Day of Attendance (LDA) falls on or before midnight of the fourteenth (14) consecutive calendar day from the scheduled start date of the first module, not including school-scheduled breaks (winter, spring, and summer breaks only) and any holidays published in the academic calendar in the catalog, will be assigned the status "Early Withdrawal" (EW).
+The determination date for "EW" will fall on the 14th absence consecutive calendar day from the student's LDA not including school-scheduled breaks (winter, spring, and summer breaks only) and any school-scheduled holidays, when the "EW" status will be automatically assigned by Electronic Student Database.

-Note: Cancellations and Early Withdrawals will result in all charges being reversed with the exception of the registration fee which is non-refundable.
-The registration fee will be returned to all students who cancel their enrollment within three (3) business days from the date the enrollment agreement was signed at the following locations: Bakersfield, Fresno, Gardena and Riverside.
+Note: Cancellations and Early Withdrawals will result in all charges being reversed with the exception of the registration fee which is nonrefundable.
+The registration fee will be returned to all students who cancel their enrollment within three (3) business days from the date the enrollment agreement was signed at the following locations: Bakersfield, Fresno, Gardena, Riverside and Sacramento.
 In the event where the school cancels the program, any registration fees paid by the student will be refunded.